Xiyuan-Zhu/LU_Potential_Robotics_Version_1/README.txt

-3. Create a path in the Home folder called "~/rcws/logs/" or path name of your choice (This direction was taken from the readme.md file in the particle_filter package) and copy the .csv file into the 'logs' folder.
+3. Create a path in the Home folder called "~/rcws/logs/" or path name of your choice (This direction was taken from the readme.md file in the particle_filter package) and move the .csv file into the 'logs' folder.

 4. Start a docker container